5th New York Infantry Regiment: Legacy

+In the fall of 1862, officers of the 5th detailed on recruiting duty had organized the 165th New York Volunteer Infantry, or "Second Battalion Duryee's Zouaves."
+The 165th served with the XIX Corps in Louisiana, in Virginia's Shenandoah Valley, and on occupation duty in Charleston, South Carolina, at war's end.
+The 3rd Annual Report of the Bureau of Military Statistics stated "...no other New York regiment gave so many officers to other commands."

 Following the conclusion of the war, members of the 5th New York Veterans Association continued to hold monthly meetings.
 The veterans' association funded the creation of a statue to General Warren, their first commander, on Little Round Top at Gettysburg.
 They also erected a monument to the regiment at the scene of their greatest sacrifice on the battlefield of Second Bull Run (Manassas).
 The association also contributed to a monument to the Army of the Potomac's 5th Corps in Fredericksburg National Cemetery in Virginia.